 Affiliations: Sea Level Solutions Center; Florida Coastal Everglades Long-Term Ecological Research Project

-Stephanie Wakefield, S. (Forthcoming).
+Stephanie Wakefield, S. (In press).
 Anthropocene Back Loop: Experimentation in Unsafe Operating Space.
 London: Open Humanities Press (Critical Climate Chaos: Irreversibility).

 Wakefield, S. (2019) “Amphibious Architecture Beyond the Levee.”
 Mobilities 4(3).

 Wakefield, S. & Braun, B. (2019) “Oystertecture: infrastructure, profanation and the sacred figure of the human,” Hetherington, K. (ed.)
 Infrastructure, Environment, and Life in the Anthropocene.
 Durham, Duke University Press.

 Wakefield, S. (2019) “Thoughts on Space After Deleuze,” AAG Author Meets Critics on Arun Saldanha’s Space After Deleuze.

 Wakefield, S. (Forthcoming) “More of the Same?
 Life Beyond the Liberal One World World,” In: Wakefield, S., Grove, K., and Chandler, D. (Eds.).
 Resilience in the Anthropocene: Governance and Politics at the End of the World.
 Abingdon: Routledge.

 Wakefield, S. 2018.
 “The Possibilities for New Ways of Living.”
 Public Seminar.

 Wakefield, S. and Moreno, G. 2018.
 “Tools for a Thawing World.”
 Exhibition catalogue essay for SUPERFLEX: We Are All in the Same Boat, Museum of Art and Design, Miami Dade College.